ngless-toolkit/ngless/docs/sources/Language.md

 Both LF and CRLF are accepted as line endings (Unix-style LF is preferred).

 A semicolon (;) can be used as an alternative to a new line.
-Any spaces (and only space characters) following a semi-colon are ignored. *This feature is intended for inline scripts at the command line (passed with the ``-e`` option), its use for scripts is heavily discouraged and may trigger an error in the future.*
+Any spaces (and only space characters) following a semicolon are ignored. *This feature is intended for inline scripts at the command line (passed with the ``-e`` option), its use for scripts is heavily discouraged and may trigger an error in the future.*